Everyone returning to China has to reapply for their visa, as travel documents issued before the pandemic have been

 For this purpose, Hong Kong, Macau and Taiwan are considered third countries.

 You may not leave the specified geographic area during your 72 or 144-hour stay but you no longer need to exit via the same entry venue you came in, i.e. cruise passengers entering through Shanghai ports can fly out of Shanghai via Pudong, Hongqiao or Xiaoshan Airports.

-How to apply for the 72-hour Visa Free Stopover Stay?
+How to apply for the 72-hour or 144-hour Visa Free Stopover Stay?
 You first apply through the airline you will be flying and on arrival you fill out the application to the border control authorities.

 Plan Your Trip To China